angrykoala/wendigo/README.md

 ### WendigoQuery
 The variable `WendigoQuery` or `window.WendigoQuery` exposes several utilities regarding Wendigo querying system, these shouldn't be used by user's code or plugins as `WendigoUtils` already exposes the methods to perform these queries.

+## DOM Element
+Any query for an element will return an instance of a DOMElement.
+This class insterfaces with Puppeteer's ElementHandle and can be used as a selector for other methods and assertions.
+A DOMElement contains the following attributes:
+* **element**: Puppeteer's ElementHandle object.
+* **name**: Name to be used when displaying errors.

+A DOMElement also provides the following methods:

+* **query(selector)**: Performs a css query within the children of the element.
+Returns the first element matching the selector.
+* **queryXPath(selector)**: Performs an XPath query within the children of the element.
+* **queryAll(selector)**: Similar to query, returns all the elements matching the given css selector.
+* **click()**: Clicks the given element.
+* **toString()**: Returns a readable string of the DOMElement, used for displaying errors.

 # Plugins
 Wendigo supports plugins to extends its capabilities with custom features and assertions.
 These plugins can be added with `registerPlugin`